LegendaryFossil/TerrainGeneration/README.md

 **Mouse movement** = Aim

 Note that when the GUI is shown the camera navigation is turned off.
+Also when using remote desktop GLFW seems to have a weird bug with how it captures the virtual mouse position so the aim will not work.
+It is recommended to run this locally.

 ### GUI settings